-Remastered is a weird thing, only available if you buy the deluxe version of Call of Duty: Infinite Warfare, (opens in new tab).
+Remastered is a weird thing, only available if you buy the deluxe version of Call of Duty: Infinite Warfare, which Tyler didn't like much at all.
 It’s also at odds with itself.
 Modern Warfare may have been influential, but its contributions to FPS design have been iterated on and bested by its sequels and many other games since.
 Going back is a strange exercise in nostalgia with the rose-colored night vision goggles of the visual upgrades bolted to your head for a fun, gorgeous, but clearly withered experience.

 The singleplayer campaign feels the same, plays the same, and looks a whole lot nicer.
 The engine has been upgraded with improved lighting and high resolution textures.
 I swear, I could make a home in Price’s high-res moustache.
 Get a fire going, curl up with a nice book, and let the war pass me by.
 It’s a pretty way to experience the campaign that’ll make it look right at home on a nice monitor, just make sure you have a decent PC or the patience for patches.
 Performance has been fine, but to really take advantage of all the lighting and post-processing effects, you’ll need a strong PC.

 If you can run it at 60 fps or higher without completely turning off the new graphical tricks, it feels as good as it did back then, the caveat being how tired shooting an endless stream of whack-a-mole enemies has become.
 With its age in mind (it’s nine years old!), revisiting Modern Warfare as a relic from another time is still a hoot.
-It was experimental ground for set piece moments, forcing the player into exciting but heavily scripted scenes like the tense sniper crawl of or the eerie (especially now) unattached violence of .
+It was experimental ground for set piece moments, forcing the player into exciting but heavily scripted scenes like the tense sniper crawl of All Ghillied Up or the eerie (especially now) unattached violence of Death From Above.
 They’re still a good time, even if they’ve been riffed on by every Call of Duty since.

 Old fashioned warfare